The Con

 This is a song that Tegan Quin wrote and that appeared on the album The Con.
 Tegan sings the lead vocals and Sara sings the background vocals.

-The music video was directed by Suzie Vlcek and was filmed on September 18, 2007.
+The music video was directed by Suzie Vlcek.
+It was filmed on September 18, 2007.
+It was released on October 23, 2007.

 Video: